|Nutritional Guidelines (per serving)|

 Cover the dough and chill it for at least 2 hours in the refrigerator.

-Preheat oven to 350°F when you're ready to bake.
-Roll the dough into 1" balls, place them 3" apart on ungreased cookie sheets, and flatten with the bottom of a glass.
+Roll the dough into 1-inch balls, place them 3 inches apart on ungreased cookie sheets, and flatten with the bottom of a glass.

 If desired, frost with Buttercream Frosting and let stand until frosting is firm.
 If you frost the cookies, it's better that they aren't put into a cookie jar.